Interview with Nara Park

 I am interested in something that’s beyond our visual perception.
 Although my materials are not authentic, by using them for my art, my art has its own life.

-So it’s an emphasis on what is impermanent?
+It’s an emphasis on what is impermanent?

 Yes, and our desire for permanence.
 Our desire for life.

-It’s about preserving vulnerability, and accepting the vulnerable side of the physical world.
+It’s about preserving vulnerability and accepting the vulnerable side of the physical world.
 It goes back to impermanence.

-My next question is, how has your work changed or evolved from where you started, to what you are making in the present?
+How has your work changed or evolved from where you started, to what you are making in the present?
 What things are different, and what things are similar?